 # 4 Use language chunks

-Instead of presenting students with single words, give them full language chunks.
+Instead of presenting students with single words, give them language chunks.
 They will be easier to memorise in the right context.
-Language chunks are great for fluency practise.
-Students don’t have to think of single words to make up a phrase, instead they already memorised the full phrase.
+Language chunks are great for fluency practice.
+Students don’t have to think of single words to make up a phrase, instead, they already memorised the full phrase.

 Language chunks can also be used for short exercises – students can pronounce them in different intonations or use different emotions while speaking to remember them better.